 Learn more about Indiana’s charter schools at The Indiana Charter Schools Network.

 Indiana has quite a few options to help parents afford private school if they decide that is best for their child.
 Parents in Indiana can take tax deductions for private school (or homeschool) expenses.
-Also, through Indiana’s Tax-Credit Scholarship program, low and middle-income level families are eligible to apply for scholarships (averaging $2,145 in 2018-2019) toward private school tuition.
+Also, through Indiana’s Tax-Credit Scholarship program, low and middle-income level families are eligible to apply for scholarships (averaging $2,279 in 2019-2020) toward private school tuition.
 Low and middle income families may also be eligible for Indiana’s Choice Scholarship Program.
-In 2018-2019, more than 36,000 students participated in this voucher program.
+In 2019-2020, more than 36,000 students participated in this voucher program.
 Families participating in the voucher program can even use the funds to attend one of Indiana’s new private virtual schools.

 Free, full-time online learning options for Indiana students include Indiana Connections Academy, Indiana Digital Learning School, and the state’s newest free, full-time virtual school, Phalen Virtual Leadership Academy, which was launched in the summer of 2020.
 Students in grades 7-12 can also consider Insight School of Indiana, while students in grades 9-12 can consider Indiana Connections Career Academy.

 Another option Indiana students can choose is IU High School, a fully accredited online private high school run by Indiana University.
 Students at IU High School can take courses to supplement their educational experiences in brick and mortar institutions, or students may pursue a high school diploma online full-time.
 IU High school was founded in 1925, so it’s been allowing students to attain a high school diploma at a distance for nearly a century!